The Model Says Walk: How Surface Heuristics Override Implicit Constraints in LLM Reasoning: Results

-The \emph{explicitness gradient} reveals an inference bottleneck: accuracy jumps $+15.3$\,pp on average (59.2\% $\to$ 74.5\%) from a single subtle hint (e.g., ``get my car washed'' $\to$ ``get \emph{my car} washed''), proving models possess the knowledge but fail to activate it autonomously.
-The \emph{minimal-pair asymmetry} exposes conservative bias: 12 of 14 models perform worse when the constraint is removed (drops up to $-38.5$\,pp), revealing that many ``correct'' base answers default to the harder option rather than reasoning about the constraint.
+The \emph{explicitness gradient} reveals an inference bottleneck: accuracy jumps $+15.3$\,pp on average (59.2\% $\to$ 74.5\%) from a single subtle hint (e.g., ``get my car washed'' $\to$ ``get \emph{my car} washed''), proving models possess the knowledge but fail to activate it autonomously (paired Wilcoxon signed-rank on per-instance pass rates, matched implicit/hint variants, $p<0.001$).
+The \emph{minimal-pair asymmetry} exposes conservative bias: 12 of 14 models perform worse when the constraint is removed (drops up to $-38.5$\,pp; paired Wilcoxon signed-rank on per-instance pass rates, $p<0.001$), revealing that many ``correct'' base answers default to the harder option rather than reasoning about the constraint.
 Only GPT-OSS-120B ($+13.8$) and GPT-OSS-20B ($+11.0$) improve on pairs, consistent with genuine reasoning.